alistaircol/ac-website/content/articles/laravel-post-migration-event-listener.md

 How do you listen to a post-migration event?

-There's nothing out of the box for this, but I'll show what I did.
+There's nothing super-easy out of the box for this, but I'll show what I did.

 - Make a service provider
 - Register the service provider